Leave your contact details and Get 3 Live Classes for Free

 Is 1190 SAT Score Good?

 A 1190 SAT score may not land you in Ivy League territory, but it’s still a strong result that places you comfortably above the national average.
 This score places you above the national average and puts you in range for dozens of reputable colleges.
-But how “good” it is really depends on your goals and what the rest of your application looks like.
+But is 1190 a good SAT score really depends on your goals and what the rest of your application looks like and how different parts of your application are evaluated in the admissions process.
+Many students also ask, is a 1190 a good SAT score, especially when comparing it to typical college ranges.

 What Does a 1190 SAT Score Represent?

-Scoring 1190 puts you in approximately the 74th percentile.
+A 1190 SAT score puts you in approximately the 74th percentile, where a 1190 falls above the national average for most test takers.
+In some score interpretations, this can be rounded closer to the 80th percentile nationally, depending on the testing year.
 That means your score is higher than nearly three out of every four test takers.

 Is 1190 a Good Score for College Admissions?